gwu-libraries/sfm-ui/docs/install.rst

 Notes:

 * The first time you bring up the containers, their images will be pulled from `Docker Hub <https://hub.docker.com>`_.
 This will take several minutes.
+* For instructions on how to make configuration changes *after* the containers have been brought up, see :ref:`install-configuration`.

 -------------------------
  Amazon EC2 installation